DSHydro/SnowML/docs/basin_fact_sheets/Green.md

 | UA        | UCLA      | 0.916         | 1.242     | 1.250        | 0.807     |

 Comment: Relatively good correspondence between all three datasets.
-UA a slightly better match to DHSCV than UCLA.
+UA a slightly better match to DHSCM than UCLA.

 ## Shapefile Comparison
 **Visual of Shape File Used in DHSVM Compared with Huc12 geos in 1711001201 but excluding 17110012010**